 The curriculum map outlines every unit of work that is to be delivered over the course of the year.
 Each year group has a focus and the concepts for that year group relate to the respective focus.
-The curriculum map identifies the conceptual learning element (purple box) as well as the story the concept will be delivered through (green box).
-The main aim at Key Stage 1 is to develop fundamental movement skills, expressive movements and apply movements to practice (yellow box above and picture overleaf).
+The curriculum map identifies the conceptual learning element (purple box) as well as the activity category the concept will be delivered through (green box).